Lovor01/makeiteasy-flip-card/readme.txt

 = Standard Installation: =

-1. Upload the plugin files to the `/wp-content/plugins/flip-card` directory, or install the plugin through the WordPress plugins screen directly.
+1. Upload the plugin files to the `/wp-content/plugins/makeiteasy-flip-card` directory, or install the plugin through the WordPress plugins screen directly.
 2. Activate the plugin through the 'Plugins' screen in WordPress

+== Changelog ==

+= 1.0.0 =
+- Release

 == Frequently Asked Questions ==

+= How to edit other side of the card? =

+Click on the block to select it, then use the block toolbar button to toggle side of the card.

 == Screenshots ==

+1. Flip Card block in editor - front side.
+2. Flip Card block in editor - back side.

+== Key Features ==

+- 🥇 **Feature-Rich**.
+- 🥈 **Fully Open Source**: Including the block source code.
+Fork and adjust as needed.
+- 🥉 **Developer friendly**: Unopinionated starting CSS - styled through theme.
+- ⏲️ **Future-Proof Compatibility**: Guaranteed compatibility with future WordPress versions by using recommended block coding practices.

-== Changelog ==
+== Developer Notes ==

-= 1.0.0 =
-* Release
+There is a full source code on [github](https://github.com/Lovor01/makeiteasy-flip-card).
+You can investigate code, adjust it to your needs, collaborate, ...
+Development:
+- Run `npm install` to install dependencies.
+- To develop, either:
+  - remove webpack.config.json and run `npm run start` to start a development server without live reloading.
+  - leave webpack.config.json and set .env file with host, cert_location and key_location variables and run `npm run start` to start a development server with live reloading.
+- To build for production, run `npm run build`.